erno-szabados/sdcc-stm8s/README.md

 # sdcc-stm8s

-Example for SDCC and STM8S microcontroller.
+Examples for SDCC and STM8S microcontroller.
+Includes a rudimentary header for register definitions, interrupts and bitmasks.

-AN UART Example compiled by the SDCC compiler for an ST8MSF103.
+Compiled by the SDCC compiler version 3.5.0, tested on an ST8MSF103.

+UART Example

-Sets up an async serial connection with 115200 8N1 and configures Internal oscillator to run at 16MHz.
+Demonstrates async serial connection with 115200 8N1 and configures Internal oscillator to run at 16MHz.

-Includes a rudimentary header for register definitions and bitmaps.
+Timer 4 Example

+Demonstrates a timer interrupt with 1ms interval (500Hz), toggles PIN PORTB3.